lakinduboteju/AndroidNdkBinderExamples/README.md

 ## How to run NDK Binder service

 1. Build and install [NdkBinderService](NdkBinderService/) APK.
-It contains an Android Service, whose implementation is done in C++ JNI layer using NDK Binder APIs.
+It contains an Android Service, whose binder implementation is done in C++ JNI layer using NDK Binder APIs.

 2. Build and install [JavaBinderClient](JavaBinderClient/) APK.
 It contains an Android Activity, who binds the Service from `NdkBinderService` and talks to Service using Java Binder APIs.